 What do children do?
 Babies spend a lot of time - all their time - eating, filling diapers, learning and sleeping.
 Mostly sleeping.
 Nice life, but surely He didn't mean that we should limit ourselves to those activities either.
 It doesn’t jive with the whole rest of the Gospel message.

 Perhaps you have heard someone wax lyrical about the difference between childishness and child-likeness.
-I live with an ardent admirer of G.K.
-Chesterton, who likes to point out that children are filled with wonder and see God's creation with a sense of magic.
-Well, as much as I love Chesterton and his own sense of wonder and magic, I must be contrary and point out that G.K.
-Chesterton did not have any actual children, it often strikes parents of these lovable tyrants as a bit of a romantic view.
+G.K.
+Chesterton points out that children are filled with wonder and see God's creation with a sense of magic.
+This is surely true in some sense, but as Chesterton did not have any actual children, it often strikes parents of these lovable tyrants as a bit of a romantic view.

 I only have two children, but you only need to live with one from its infancy to dispel the notion that they float trough their days awed by the wonder of creation, in a ray of golden sunlight, emitting the lilting laughter of delight when the sun comes up on another day, or when they encounter a beautiful flower.
 More likely they'll pull the flower apart and attempt to eat it.

 |Photo of an actual baby, courtesy of her mother,|